Finding Legal Help

 Fill out the forms in the Required forms for the moving party section below.

-- If you are over 18, you will fill out the Affidavit of No Unlawful Alcohol Consumption.
+- If you are over 18, you will fill out the Statement of No Unlawful Alcohol Consumption.

 - If you are under 18, that form is filled out by your parent or guardian.